Robert Yeo (b. 1940)

 BIOGRAPHY

-Yeo has written numerous articles on the English language theatre over the last fifteen years and served as chairman of the Drama Advisory Committee for over a decade.
-For his services to drama he was awarded the Public Service Medal in 1991.
-He served as chairman of the Drama Review Committee, National Arts Council, from the early 1990s and is currently an arts advisor to the National Arts Council and a board member of the Arts Fund.
+Yeo served as chairman of the Drama Advisory Committee from 1977-92.
+For his “promotion of drama” he was awarded the Public Service Medal in 1991.
+In the nineties, he also served as chairman of the Drama Review Committee in 1992, arts advisor to the National Arts Council (NAC), a board member of the Arts Fund and Chairman of an advisory committee to the theatre department of The Nanyang Academy of Fine Arts (NAFA).

 Author Photo and Biography © Robert Yeo.
 All rights reserved.